josecleiton/icalendar_dart/README.md

 # TODO

+- [ ] Components should have the same structure and only expose/accept native types.
+Then translate to ICalendar types when passing value to super.
 - [ ] Write tests.......
 - [ ] Implement Interoperability Support ([iTIP](https://datatracker.ietf.org/doc/html/rfc5546)):
   - Implement functions that make component modification more intuitive (modifyEvent, markCompleted on todo components, maybe a RRule builder, etc)